jaqmol/teth/WHY.md

 > “Whilst not conclusive, the lack of evidence in the charts that more advanced type languages are going to save us from writing bugs is very disturbing.” — Daniel Lebrero, [The broken promise of static typing](https://labs.ig.com/static-typing-promise)

-Expressing everything as a improperly named class and casting business logic throughout deep and poorly conceived inheritance trees, have rendered countless software-projects nearly unmaintainable.
+Expressing everything as an improperly named class and casting business logic throughout deep and poorly conceived inheritance trees, have rendered countless software-projects nearly unmaintainable.

 **Teth** and **T** take a different path by emphasising the following aspects: